Trailblazing tourist trip to orbit ends with splashdown

 “Your mission has shown the world that space is for all of us,” SpaceX Mission Control radioed.

-“It was a heck of a ride for us… just getting started,” replied trip sponsor Jared Isaacman, referring to more private flights on the horizon.
+“It was a heck of a ride for us … just getting started,” replied trip sponsor Jared Isaacman, referring to the growing number of private flights on the horizon.

 SpaceX’s fully automated Dragon capsule reached an unusually high altitude of 363 miles (585 kilometers) after Wednesday night’s liftoff.
 Surpassing the International Space Station by 100 miles (160 kilometers), the passengers savored views of Earth through a big bubble-shaped window added to the top of the capsule.